philzook58/philzook58.github.io/_posts/2025-03-19-shallow_logic_knuckle.md

 # Bits and Bobbles

-Logikey is doing something like the above by embedding in isabelle and using Isabelle's sledgehammer
+Logikey is doing something like the above by embedding in isabelle and using Isabelle's sledgehammer <https://arxiv.org/abs/2502.19311> Faithful Logic Embeddings in HOL -- A recipe to have it all: deep and shallow, automated and interactive, heavy and light, proofs and counterexamples, meta and object level - benzmuller. <https://arxiv.org/abs/1903.10187>

 I got pretty confused attempting a shallow embedding of Linear Logic.